Ultimate Hot Wheels Collectors Guide for Beginners // 2016 Edition

 These are the features I like, especially ZAMAC, the word sounds cool by itself, I would name a dog like that, but what does it mean?
 It stands for “Zinc Aluminum MAgnesium and Copper” or “Zinc Aluminum Metal Alloy Casting.”
 Sometimes, a Hot Wheels car is made without any livery and sold like that, which would make it a ZAMAC Edition.

 Error is basically a model that has something weird on it because of some situation.
 Sometimes specific wheel sets would run out on a factory and those would be replaced with a different set.
 May happen that front and back wheels have different patterns.
-Also paintjob may be different, some colours may be lost.
+Also, the paint job may be different, and some colors may be lost.

-There are aslo variations of a same model.
-Same cast can be coloured differently during the same year.
+There are also variations of the same model.
+The same cast can be colored differently during the same year.

 In short, all three features are highly praised by some collectors.
-Some like to collect ZAMACs, others search for errors, few collect only variations of a same model.
+Some like to collect ZAMACs, others search for errors, and few collect only variations of the same model.

 IMG_9517